-All undergraduate students are required to take MAT 1000 Mathematical Concepts and Applications unless one of the following exceptions is met (course considered a required course for program):
+All undergraduate students pursuing a degree are required to take MAT 1000 Mathematical Concepts and Applications unless one of the following exceptions is met (course considered a required course for program):

-- 1. Score of 90 or above on the Mathematics section of the Accuplacer Exam or score of 320 or above on the Quantitative section of the Wonderlic. - 2.
-Score of 19 or above on the Mathematics section of the ACT Exam (must have been taken within the past three (3) years). - 3.
-Score of 600 or above on the Mathematics section of the SAT Exam (must have been taken within the past three (3) years). - 4.
-Successfully have passed or received transfer credit for a higher-level mathematics course (must have occurred within the past ten (10) years).
+- 1. Score of 320 or above on the Quantitative section of the Wonderlic or score 90 or above on the Mathematics section (original)/265 (next generation) of the Accuplacer Exam. - 2.
+Score of 19 or above on the Mathematics section of the ACT Exam. - 3.
+Score of 600 or above on the Mathematics section of the SAT Exam. - 4.
+Successfully have passed or received transfer credit for a higher-level mathematics course. - 5.
+Receipt of a B or higher in any non-remedial high school math course as evidenced by official high school transcript.

 If no exceptions are met, then the student must enroll in and satisfactorily complete MAT 1000 in order to progress to other math courses.
+Several certificate programs require the satisfactory completion of MAT 1000 unless acceptable prior coursework results in the awarding of transfer credit.